How to Upgrade from the Chase Sapphire Preferred to Reserve

 How to Handle Your Chase Ultimate Rewards Points

-Only you can decide whether to cancel your Sapphire Preferred and apply for the Sapphire Reserve -- or request an upgrade.
+Only you can decide whether to cancel your Sapphire Preferred and apply for Chase Sapphire Reserve — or request an upgrade.
 In either case, it’s important that you don’t lose your Chase Ultimate Reward points.

 Redeem remaining points